hypherionmc/hypheriondocs/Simple Discord Link/config-mod.md

 	activityUpdateInterval = 30
 	#The prefix to use for bot commands.
 Example: ~players
 	botPrefix = "~"
-	#Should the bot be allowed to whitelist/un-whitelist players
+	#Should the bot be allowed to whitelist/un-whitelist players.
+Whitelisting needs to be enabled on your server as well
-	whitelisting = false
+	whitelisting = true
 	#Should only admins be allowed to whitelist players
 	onlyAdminsWhitelist = false
 	#Do not add Playing.
 A status to display on the bot.
 You can use %players% and %maxplayers% to show the number of players on the server